Melonsv/Chart/README.md

-Chart
+Important Info
 =====

-Chart for computer science

-Stuff for the project will be updated here.
+Resources and other files will be uploaded here.
+Check back often since I will be spamming this with files later in the day.